kushprajapatimain/ola-ride-analysis-dashboard/README.md

 ## 🔄 Workflow
 1. Cleaned and preprocessed raw data using Excel
 2. Imported the cleaned data into MySQL
-3. Created analytic SQL views for KPIs
+3. Created analytic SQL views for KPIs and metrics
-4. Imported SQL data into Power BI
+4. Imported SQL output into Power BI for visualization
 5. Designed dashboards for Overview, Vehicle Performance, Revenue, Cancellations & Ratings
-6. Used DAX for measures like cancellation percentage, total revenue, ratings distribution
+6. Used DAX for measures like cancellation percentage, total revenue, avg distance, ratings distribution

 ---